-CAISO system, starting in 2021, we observe ahead of their resource adequacy contracts, starting saturation of the relatively small ancillary services with target MW capacity at shorter durations market and expansion of the energy time shift use offered into energy and ancillary services markets case.
-In 2021, a clear pattern of bulk charging during and progressively adding more duration to meet the day and discharging during the grid's evening their contract obligations. ramp emerged (Figure 37).
-For the storage portfolio

-The prior Figure 35 shows average regulation as a whole and in a high solar PV penetration market revenues decreasing steadily in 2020, down context, this operating pattern is an indication of to less than \$4/kW-month by the end of 2021.
-This grid optimization, renewables integration, and GHG downward trend coincides with a tenfold increase emissions reductions towards the state's clean
+With significantly more battery storage on the CAISO system, starting in 2021, we observe saturation of the relatively small ancillary services market and expansion of the energy time shift use case.
+In 2021, a clear pattern of bulk charging during the day and discharging during the grid's evening ramp emerged (Figure 37).
+For the storage portfolio as a whole and in a high solar PV penetration context, this operating pattern is an indication of grid optimization, renewables integration, and GHG emissions reductions towards the state's clean energy goals.

 Furthermore, developers anticipate shifts in use cases and utilize the modularity of battery storage systems in their construction and market participation strategies.
-Several of the recent and With significantly more battery storage on the large-scale projects were constructed in phases
+Several of the recent and large-scale projects were constructed in phases ahead of their resource adequacy contracts, starting with target MW capacity at shorter durations offered into energy and ancillary services markets and progressively adding more duration to meet their contract obligations.